 This "life-cycle consistent" pattern of responses is maintained through to the median type, albeit less pronounced.
 As we move to the higher consumer types, a pattern that is much less sensitive to assets and age appears.
-Consider the 90th percentile of ξ_i , in the bottom right graph of Figure 5.
-For these high-type households, the transmission coefficients are 0.26 on average, hence lower than the coefficients of the low-type households.
+Consider the 90th percentile of $\xi_i$ , in the bottom right graph of Figure 5.
+For these high-type households, the transmission coefficients are 0.29 on average, hence lower than the coefficients of the low-type households.
 In addition, the variation of the transmission coefficients with assets and age is less pronounced than for the low types.
-Indeed, while coefficients are approximately 0.15 for the older and wealthier households, the young and less wealthy households have coefficients that do not exceed 0.30.
+Indeed, while coefficients are approximately 0.15 for the older and wealthier households, the young and less wealthy households have coefficients that do not exceed 0.40.
 These patterns for the high-types are less in accordance with the forces at play in conventional life-cycle models of the individual household.

 In order to provide measures of uncertainty associated with our main results, we rely on the bootstrap.
 We report results based on a parametric bootstrap approach, where we use the model to simulate bootstrapped data sets given parameter estimates.
-In Appendix Figure A6 we report pointwise 95% bands for the transmission parameters of Figure 5.
+In Appendix Figure A9 we report pointwise 95% bands for the transmission parameters of Figure 5.
 We see that our estimates are rather precise.
 As a complement to the parametric bootstrap clustered at the household level.
 Precision is lower in this case, which is is not surprising, since, relative to the clustered nonparametric bootstrap, the parametric bootstrap exploit our modeling of the time-series dependence.

-As a summary measure of the salient dimensions of heterogeneity we find, in the top panel of Table 2 we report estimates of average transmission parameters for various categories of households: high and low types, corresponding to ξ_i being above the 90th percentile or below the 10th percentile, young/low assets for whom age and assets are below the median, and old/high assets for whom age and assets are below the median.
-In the bottom panel we repeat the exercise for high types corresponding to ξ_i above
+As a summary measure of the salient dimensions of heterogeneity that we find, in the top panel of Table 2 we report estimates of average transmission parameters for various categories of households: high and low types, corresponding to $\xi_i$ being at the 90th percentile or the 10th percentile, young/low assets for whom age and assets are below the median, and old/high assets for whom age and assets are above the median.
+In the bottom panel we repeat the exercise for high types corresponding to $\xi_i$ being at the 75th percentile and low types corresponding to $\xi_i$ being at the 25th percentile.
+Alongside point estimates, we report 95% confidence intervals based on the parametric bootstrap.